opendocsg/slw-judgments-backfill/2003_SGHC_73/report.md

  (vi) reports of judicial proceedings.

 Only (i) and (ii) can possibly apply in Ngow's defence.
-In this regard, I can do no better than to rely on an authority cited by his counsel namely _Chen Chang v Central Christian Church_ [1999] 1 SLR 94 where our appellate court (at p 113 para 56) adopted Lord Atkinson's definition (at 334) of qualified privilege in _Adam v Ward_ [1971] AC 309:
+In this regard, I can do no better than to rely on an authority cited by his counsel namely _Chen Chang v Central Christian Church_ <span class="citation">[1999] 1 SLR 94</span> where our appellate court (at p 113 para 56) adopted Lord Atkinson's definition (at 334) of qualified privilege in _Adam v Ward_ [1971] AC 309:

  A privileged occasion is....an occasion where the person who makes a communication has an interest, or a duty, legal, social or moral, to make it to the person to whom it is made and the person to whom it is so made has a corresponding interest or duty to receive it.
 This reciprocity is essential.